BillGibsonDev/React-Photo-Site/README.md

 # React-Photo-Site

-Sal Vespuuci's Photo site is a basic website built in React.
+Sal Vespuuci's Photo site is a basic website built in React with SASS/SCSS stylings.

 To Do: